5 Steps of a Highly Effective Instructional Design Process

-Let’s take a look at a few steps in an effective instructional design process.
+Let’s take a look at the steps in an effective instructional design process.

 Creating an Instructional Design Document (IDD): The first step in a good instructional design process is the creation of an IDD.
 An IDD specifies the global instructional design approach that focuses on finalizing the strategy for the entire course.
 It aims to standardize the entire curriculum, instructionally and visually.
 It covers all aspects of the course, from a detailed outline to the screen level treatment.
-Below is an example of an IDD template.
+Given below is a sample IDD template.

-Scripting: Scripting helps finalize your content both in terms of the on-screen content as well as the audio script.
-There are two kinds of scripting – on-screen and audio.
-On-screen scripting comes in handy for screen-wise chunking, content presentation, activities and resources.
+Scripting: Scripting helps finalize your content, both in terms of the on-screen content as well as the audio script.
+On-screen scripting comes in handy for screen-wise chunking, content presentation, activities, and resources.
 On the other hand, audio scripting helps you finalize the tone and treatment you want your audio to have.
 For example, you can decide whether you want to use background music or sound effects in your course.

-Developing the course without/with audio: After getting your prototype approved, you can send your alpha course without audio.
+Developing the course without/with audio: After getting your prototype approved, you can send your alpha course without audio to the client.
 The focus here is to obtain a sign-off for all visual elements of the course.
 Once you get the sign-off, you can send the final functional course with audio for the client’s approval.

 Developing the “LMS version” of the course: The last and the most important step is the making the course LMS compatible.
 It is here you check whether the final quiz could be tracked in the LMS and sort out all browser-related and other technical glitches.
 And, finally you upload the course for your learners.